 The other main compound, flavonoids, are antioxidants that protect nerves, heart muscle, blood vessels and retina from damage.
 One of the main causes of age-related memory decline is because of decreases in membrane fluidity caused by oxidative stress.
 Gingko protects neurons from the oxidative stress, improving memory outcomes.

 In addition, gingko reduces symptoms related to multiple chronic diseases including asthma, ADHD, and dementia.

 Despite their foreign origins, any of the herbs discussed above can be found on Amazon or at your local natural foods store.
 Periwinkle might be the hardest to find, but since the herbs share many similar qualities, it’s likely that one of the other herbs can suit your needs in a pinch.

 All of these make great gifts for family members struggling with memory decline or just hoping to improve their cognition and well-being.
-Keep an eye out for Wise Ape performance teas that contain several of these powerful plants!
+Keep an eye out for Wise Ape functional teas which contain several of these powerful brain boosting herbs!

 Akyol, Omer, Ferah Armutcu, Ahmet Gurel, Atilla Ilhan, Mustafa Iraz, Suat Kamisli, and Suleyman Ozen.
 "Ginkgo Biloba Prevents Mobile Phone-induced Oxidative Stress in Rat Brain."
 Clinical Chimica Acta 340, no. 1-2 (February 2004): 153-62.
 Accessed November 23, 2016.